Bytemate2023/gemini-ai-flask-project/README.md

 python app.py
 ```

 This will launch a web app locally.
-Open your browser and navigate to the provided address (usually http://localhost:5000/) to interact with the Gemini AI chatbots.
+Open your browser and navigate to the provided address (usually http://localhost:5000/) to interact with the Gemini AI chatbot.

 Feel free to explore and customize the code according to your needs.
 Contributions are welcome!